Ashinshani/Grocery-Inventory-Dashboard-Power-BI/README.md

-# 🛒 Grocery-Inventory-Dashboard-Power-BI
+# 🛒 Grocery Inventory Analysis Dashboard | Power BI

-🛒 This project is an interactive Power BI dashboard designed to analyze and monitor grocery inventory performance.
+This project is an interactive Power BI dashboard designed to analyze and monitor grocery inventory performance.
 It provides clear, actionable insights to support inventory control, stock optimization, and reorder planning.

-# 🛒 Grocery Inventory Analysis Dashboard | Power BI

----

 ## 📊 Dashboard Overview